lev-savranskiy/angular-ls-grid/README.md

 # Features
 * Data array or dataUrl is only  required config to start!
-* Headers can be auto  created
+* Headers are  auto created if missing
-* Sort by every column
+* Every column is sortable
 * Bottom toolbar with info and pagination
 * Clear folder structure